baobuiquang/COVID-19-Virus-Analysis-and-Diagnosis/README.md

-## COVID-19 Diagnosis from Radiography using Machine Learning Model
+### COVID-19 Virus Analysis and Diagnosis

+##### COVID-19 (Sars Cov 2) virus spread analysis using Python and diagnosis from radiography using machine learning model.

-⚠ This project is intended for **educational purposes only**.
-Please do not use it without real clinical researches!
+⚠ This research is intended for **educational purposes only**.
+Please do not use the results without real clinical researches!

 #### Table of Contents

 0. Abstract
 1. Introduction
-   1.1.
-COVID-19 virus pandemic
+   - COVID-19 virus pandemic
-   1.2.
-Objectives of the study
+   - Objectives of the study
 2. Dataset
-   2.1.
-Data resources
+   - Data resources
-   2.2.
-Data processing and classification
+   - Data processing and classification
 3. Method:
+   - Overall Approach:
+      - Python
-   3.1.
-Machine Learning Model
+      - Machine Learning Model
-   3.2.
-TensorFlow
+      - TensorFlow
+   - Detailed Design:
-   3.3.
-Teachable Machine
+      - Teachable Machine
 4. Samples Gathering
-   4.1.
-Normal
+   - Normal
-   4.2.
-COVID-19 Infected
+   - COVID-19 Infected
-   4.3.
-No Input
+   - No Input
 5. Model Training
 6. Testing: Diagnose COVID-19 from radiography
 7. Results:
-   7.1.
-Accuracy
+   - Accuracy
-   7.2.
-Strengths of the method
+   - Strengths of the method
-   7.3.
-Limitations of the method
+   - Limitations of the method
 8. References